coq-community/manifesto/CONTRIBUTING.md

 move a project to coq-community:

-- The project must have a license that is either [approved as an open source license by the OSI][osi-approved-license] or [considered a free software license by the FSF][fsf-free-software-license] (non-commercial / academic licenses are not acceptable).
+- The project must have a license that is either [approved as an open source license by OSI][osi-approved-license] or [considered a free software license by FSF][fsf-free-software-license] (non-commercial / academic licenses are not acceptable).
 - The main authors of the package must either consent to this move or be completely unresponsive.
 Therefore, once a project is proposed, we will